EGI-Federation/documentation/content/en/users/getting-started/architecture/_index.md

 summaries and provides a web view of the accounting data received from the Resource Providers.

-[cASO](https://github.com/IFCA/caso) delivers an implmentation of the extrator probes for OpenStack.
+[cASO](https://github.com/IFCA/caso) delivers an implementation of the extractor probes for OpenStack.

 ### Monitoring